-We have reviewed the accompanying consolidated interim statement of financial position of Türkiye Vakıflar Bankası Türk Anonim Ortaklığı and its subsidiaries (the "Group") as at 30 June 2013, the consolidated interim statements of comprehensive income, changes in equity and cash flows for the sixmonth period then ended, and notes, comprimising a summary of significant accounting policies and other explanatory information ("the consolidated interim financial statements").
-Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with IAS 34 - Interim Financial Reporting.
-Our responsibility is to express a conclusion on these consolidated interim financial statements based on our review.
+We have audited the accompanying consolidated financial statements of Türkiye Vakıflar Bankası Türk Anonim Ortaklığı and its subsidiaries (the "Group"), which comprise the consolidated statement of financial position as at 31 December 2013, the consolidated statements of profit or loss and comprehensive income, changes in equity and cash flows for the year then ended, and notes comprising a summary of significant accounting policies and other explanatory information.

+Management's responsibility for the consolidated financial statements

+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.